youwen5/web/README.md

 Or you can `direnv allow`, if you have it.
 A pre-commit hook will also be installed automatically.

+If you decide to bring your own Rust toolchain, note that **nightly Rust is required** due to use of unstabilized features.

 Before submitting a PR run all Rust tests, formatting checks, lints, etc, using

 ```sh